If you are planning on constructing a deck or porch, a Building Permit will be required for:

 - Additional information where necessary to accurately show proposed work

-- DO NOT construct your deck on “deck blocks”.
-There are some exceptions; contact the Building Division by email at firstname.lastname@example.org for more information
+- Do not construct your deck on “deck blocks”.
+There are some exceptions; contact the Building Division by email for more information

 Building Permit Application Requirements